kaushiK-Kmr/Tic-Tac-Toe/README.md

 The game works on the same principle that is used while playing it on paper and pen.
 The only way to win is to place three same signs in a straight line, either diagonally or horizontally or vertically.
 Whoever places them first will be the winner.
 There is no undo option for the players for a fair game.
-For any query or problem, please
+For any query or problem, please raise an issue or pull request.
+Thank you!